pingcap/docs/sql/mysql-compatibility.md

 - Default character set:
     - The default value in TiDB is `utf8` which is equivalent to `utf8mb4` in MySQL.
-    - The default value in MySQL 5.7 is `latin1`, but changes in `utf8mb4` in MySQL 8.0.
+    - The default value in MySQL 5.7 is `latin1`, but changes to `utf8mb4` in MySQL 8.0.
 - Default collation: `latin1_swedish_ci` in MySQL 5.7, while `binary` in TiDB.
 - Default SQL mode:
     - The default value in TiDB is `STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION`.